blancate/cv-web/content/publication/journal-article/index.md

 ---
-title: "An example journal article"
+title: "Unconditional Endowment and Acceptance of Taxes: A Lab-in-the-Field Experiment on UBI with Unemployed"
 authors:
 - admin
-- Robert Ford
+- Nhat Luong
 author_notes:
 - "Equal contribution"
 - "Equal contribution"